Description length of canonical and microcanonical models: Description length of canonical and microcanonical models

-We will assume no prior knowledge on the parameters, making the NML approach a suitable choice for computing description lengths.
-Thus, in what follows, the description length DL is implicitly taken as the NML description length defined in expression (\ref{dl_nml}).
-For models that admit a sufficient statistic, the complexity COMP takes the convenient form
+In what follows, we will adopt the NML-based approach to compute the description lengths of microcanonical and canonical MEMs, which is optimal (in a minimax sense) when assuming no prior knowledge on the parameters.
+Thus, the description length is taken as the one defined in equation (\ref{dl_nml}).
+For models admitting a sufficient statistic, the complexity term takes the convenient form

-where the sum is computed running over the graphical values of the sufficient statistic rather than over all possible configurations.
-In what follows, this expression will be used to compute the complexity of microcanonical and canonical MEM.